Transport Tracker

 Take a look at our past reports which scrutinise Scotland’s sustainable transport landscape, tracking progress from as early as 2012.

-You can directly compare our 2022 report Stuck in Traffic with our 2023 report Off Track.
+You can directly compare our latest 2024 report In Reverse with our previous two annual reports (2023’s Off Track and 2022’s Stuck in Traffic).
 Both review the Scottish Government’s progress on the same ten sustainable transport commitments.

 Stuck In Traffic